mrfdev/Boosters/README.md

 - Tracks native mcMMO `/xprate` commands from players and console.
 - Tracks native Jobs `/jobs boost ...` commands from players and console.
 - Restores tracked boosters a few seconds after startup.
-- Adds `/rate` for friendly player-facing status output.
-- Adds `/rate start ...` and `/rate stop ...` so staff can run timed boosters from one command.
+- Adds `/rate`, `/rate start`, `/rate stop`, `/rate reload`, and `/rate debug`.
-- Adds `/rate debug` with two pages for quick diagnostics about versions, permissions, placeholders, dependencies, and tracked state.
+- Supports an experimental hidden/admin-visible `points` booster for `PyroWelcomesPro`.
-- Exposes PlaceholderAPI placeholders for holograms, scoreboards, and chat.
+- Exposes PlaceholderAPI placeholders for mcMMO, Jobs, and points.
-- Uses MiniMessage components for this plugin's own console and in-game messages.
+- Uses MiniMessage for plugin output and configurable broadcast messages.
+- Supports configurable console command hooks for booster start and stop events.
+- Loads player-facing wording from `Locale_EN.yml`.

 ## Server target

 - Built with Java `25`.
 - Compiled against the Paper API for `1.21.11`.
 - Intended for Paper `1.21.11` and newer Paper `26.x` servers that are running on Java `25`.
-- The built jar is named `1MB-Boosters-v1.2.2-025-j25-1.21.11.jar`.
+- The built jar is named `1MB-Boosters-v1.2.4-029-j25-1.21.11.jar`.
 - The plugin data folder is `plugins/1MB-Boosters/`.

 If you run this exact build on a server that still uses Java `21`, the plugin will not load because the bytecode target is Java `25`.

-## Supported booster flows
+## Supported integrations

 ### mcMMO